Leannald13/datacentric-milestoneproject/README.md

 This TV Boxset Review site is an interactive webpage designed to allow users to share and review their favourite tv boxsets.
 The webpage allows the user to create, read, update and delete boxsets(CRUD).
+My inspiration for this project came from the current Pandemic and the country being on lockdown.
+Friends and family would gather together for video calls and talk about what they were watching on TV and the likes of Netflix and Amazon Prime were releasing more boxsets due to people being restricted to the indoors.
+Upon my research I found websites that reviewed movies, and movies and boxsets, however there did not appear to be many websites that solely focused on TV boxsets.
+I chose this idea because I thought it would be extremely suitable given pandemic and allow people to share and review what they are watching.

 # UX:
 ## User Stories